Deforestation in Brazil's Cerrado savanna hits seven-year high

 SAO PAULO/MONTREAL, Dec 14 (Reuters) - Deforestation in Brazil's Cerrado savanna rose to a seven-year high, government data showed on Wednesday, destroying a vital habitat for threatened species and releasing huge amounts of greenhouse gases that drive climate change.

-Destruction of native vegetation rose 25% to 10,689 square kilometers (4,127 square miles) for the 12 months through July, compared with the previous period, according to a statement from space research agency Inpe – an area larger than Lebanon.
+Destruction of native vegetation rose 25% to 10,689 square kilometers (4,127 square miles) – an area larger than Lebanon.
+The data from space research agency Inpe is for the 12 months through July, compared with the previous period.

 Reuters first reported on Tuesday the surging destruction of the biome, citing sources.
 Brazil's official deforestation statistics run from August to July to minimize clouds obscuring the destruction.